Top 10 motivational tips for fitness

 Record your training progress

-Keeping a training schedule, logbook or blog , of your gym visits, running times, swimming pool visits, will keep you focused on the tasks in hand and allow you to accurately check your progress.
-Many people regularly review their logs to provide motivation for the future.
+Keeping a training schedule, log book or diary/blog of your gym visits, running times, swimming pool visits etc, will keep you focused on the task in hand and allow you to accurately monitor your progress.
+It’s a great way or reminding yourself how far you’ve come when times get tough, or inspiring yourself to go even further.

 Visualise your training success

-If you picture yourself achieving your goal and what it will feel like, those images and feelings will help to motivate you to achieving them.
-Picture yourself feeling amazing as you achieve your goal.
+If you can picture yourself achieving your goal and what it will feel like, those images and feelings will help to keep motivating you to achieve it.
+For example picture yourself crossing the finish line of a marathon looking fresh and full of running with your friends and family proudly looking on.